yasl-lang/docs/README.md

 __YASL__ is a small, dynamically-typed, embeddable scripting language with a familiar C-like syntax.
 It is written in standard C99.
 It is not intended for writing large applications; rather, it should be embedded in a larger C program.
 Of course, a fully operational interpreter for YASL is provided.
 See the following pages for documentation and code examples.

+An online version of the interpreter, using WASM, is available [here](https://coffeetableespresso.github.io/YASL.html).

 ## Contents

 * [Keywords](https://yasl-lang.github.io/docs/keywords)